ReillyS425/Phase-1-Project/README.md

 RANDOM MARGARITA GENERATOR
 -This is a fun little project I made that will load a margarita from a public API upon clicking the generate button.
 INSTALLATION
--Due to restrictions, you will need to clone the green-thumb-json-server by hyunho98 in the root directory of this project in order for it to work properly.
-LINK: https://github.com/hyunho98/green-thumb-json-server
+-Fork and clone github files onto your system.

+-Run 'live-server' to start a server on your local host and test out the generator, have fun and drink responsibly 👍!

+-Press the Generate button to Generate a margarita from the API, you will see a image of the drink, the ingredients to make the drink, and the instructions to create the drink.

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.